James Robb (philosopher): Biography

 James H. Robb was born on April 25, 1918, in Bena, Minnesota, to James Gilbert Robb and Anna Hauck Robb.
 He attended St. Cloud State Teachers College, completing his Bachelor of Science degree in English and psychology in 1940.
-After two years of teaching high school English, Robb entered the Army Signal Corps during the Second World War.
+After two years of teaching high school English at Forest Lake Area High School in Forest Lake, Minnesota, Robb entered the Army Signal Corps during the Second World War.
 He served as an officer (captain) in the China, India, and Burma theaters until his discharge in 1946.
 After the war and his conversion to Catholicism, he entered Marquette University, where he received his second bachelor's degree in philosophy and Latin in 1948.
 Robb next pursued graduate studies at the University of Toronto, receiving a Licentiate in Medieval Studies summa cum laude from the Pontifical Institute in 1952 and a M.A. and Ph.D. in philosophy from the University of Toronto in 1953.
 After a Fulbright year in Paris, where he studied medieval philosophy and French cuisine, he began his teaching career at Loyola Marymount University.